realDavidChen/python-FAQ/run Miniconda environment on Ubuntu(Linux).md

-# How to Install Miniconda on Ubuntu 20.04
+# How to run Miniconda environment on Ubuntu 20.04

 acticle